Sydney imposes lockdown on beach suburbs as COVID cluster grows | Health

 Sydney imposes lockdown on beach suburbs as COVID cluster grows

+Local media on Saturday reported panic buying in some supermarkets in the area, leaving shelves empty.
+By nightfall beachside streets, usually thronging with people a week before Christmas, were eeriely deserted.
+Many restaurants, cafes and 14 hotels in the area voluntarily closed this weekend.
+Major public facilities in the area, such as swimming pools, beaches and playgrounds, have been closed and visitors banned from age care facilities.

-Authorities have pinpointed two clubs at Avalon beach as the original transmission sites for the cluster, but have issued more than 30 potential secondary transmission sites, as far away as Bondi and Cronulla beaches in the east and south of the city.
-After more than 12,000 tests were conducted on Friday, people queued in Sydney for hours on Saturday to get tested.
+Authorities have pinpointed two clubs at Avalon beach as the original transmission sites for the cluster but have issued more than 30 potential secondary transmission sites, as far away as Bondi and Cronulla beaches in the east and south of the city.
+After more than 12,000 tests were conducted on Friday, people queued in Sydney for hours on Saturday to get tested and people rushed to stores to stock up on foodstuff.

 - READ MORE ON: